Create Body Positive Yoga Classes for All Shapes, Sizes, and Abilities

 - Flyers, websites, and more

 Frequently Asked Questions

-The first payment will be deducted immediately when you register.
-The subsequent payments will come out every 30 days, from the day you register.
+Your first payment will be deducted immediately when you register.
+Subsequent payments will come out every 30 days, from the day you register.
 For example, if you register on May 3rd, your second payment will come out on June 3rd, and so on until all payments have been made.

 Do I have to be a 200-hour yoga teacher to take this course?

 No. The course is geared toward teachers (or teacher trainees), but you don’t have to be a teacher to take the course.
 You can also take it before you complete your 200-hour certification.
 If you are in training now, and complete our course and your 200-hour training within the same year, you can still get your 35 continuing education hours with Yoga Alliance.